425 Degrees Take & Bake Pizza

 Redrock Foods, a Burger King Corp. franchisee, owns and operates this Durango location and 19 New Mexico and Colorado stores.
 Redrock, in business for many years, is based in Albuquerque, N.M.
 1415 Main Ave., 247-9095. www.bk.com

-Just north of downtown in a historic two-story, brick house, Cairo Café serves authentic Egyptian cuisine — couscous, hummus, tabouli, dolmas — made from scratch with many local products.
-Turkish coffees, local eggs and farm-fresh meats help support the environment.
-Traditional gyros, chicken kabobs, eggplant dishes, tahini, Greek salads, falafel, spinach pie.
-Fresh, healthy and delicious.
-Monday–Saturday, 11am–8pm.
+Just north of downtown, in a historic brick house, Cairo Café serves authentic Egyptian cuisine — salads, hummus, tabouli, dolmas — made from scratch with many local products.
+Turkish coffee, local eggs and farm-fresh meats.
+Traditional gyros, chicken and beef kabobs, authentic dishes, dips, salads, falafel, spinach pie.
+Fresh, healthy, delicious.
+Seasonal hours.
 1849 Main Ave., 403-6362.

 Carver Brewing Co.